SantanasWrld/Claims/README.md

 ## Usage

 ### Claim Creation
-1. `/claim pos1`: Set the first position for the claim.
+1. `/claim pos1` or `/claim wand`: Set the first position for the claim.
-2. `/claim pos2`: Set the second position for the claim.
+2. `/claim pos2` or `/claim wand`: Set the second position for the claim.
 3. `/claim create [name]`: Create a claim with the specified name.

 ### Claim Management